Juanklopez85/bcnc-group/README.md

 - Add end2end test
 - ControllerAspect:
   - add request logging for HttpMethods different of POST
   - Request or response could have a big size.
 Do not have to be logged each time.
+- If the service receives a request from another API, check the headers to copy spanId and traceId
+- Dockerization

 ### Sonar Issues ###